mitesubstance/ai-dev-tools-zoomcamp/cohorts/2025/02-end-to-end/02-coding-interview-v0.2/README.md

 ## Features
 - 🔗 Create and share session links
 - 👥 Multiple users can edit code simultaneously with real-time updates
-- 🎨 Syntax highlighting for Python (extensible to other languages)
+- 🎨 Syntax highlighting for Python and JavaScript (extensible to other languages)
 - ▶️ Execute Python code safely in the browser using WASM (Pyodide)
 - ⚡ Real-time communication via WebSockets
 - 🚀 Fast development experience with hot module reloading